 (For those of you who are not familiar with this series or the benefits of modeling success, please read the beginning of this post)

-For the second interview of the Modeling Success Series, I had both the honor and pleasure to interview William Zinsser, the renowned American writer.
+For the second interview of the Modeling Success Series, I had both the honor and pleasure of interviewing William Zinsser, the renowned American writer.
 It was a philosophical, inspirational and educational experience.

 I first met Mr. Zinsser (telemarketers call him William) when I read On Writing Well, a widely accepted primer for writers.
 I enjoyed his practical tips and how he emphasized simplicity as strength in writing.